 To our great disappointment, Apple used its vast pool of wealth to buy the Dark Sky weather app.
-The company plans to end Dark Sky service for all Android users on July 1st, leaving thousands of people in the dust.
+Support for Dark Sky ends today, leaving thousands of people in the dust.
 So what now?
 What other apps can provide the hyper-amalgamated weather information of Dark Sky?

 Well, there are more options available than you’d expect.
 The Google Play Store is filled to the brim with weather apps, many of which run on the Dark Sky API (same weather reports of Dark Sky, different skin).
 That said, Apple plans to end support for the API near the end of 2021, so you may want to consider downloading an alternative today to save yourself from heartbreak tomorrow.